 With so many trees and lawns in Southern California, it is easy to forget we live in a desert.
 We import millions of gallons of water from the north, the Owens Valley, and the Colorado River, and pump millions more from regional aquifers.

 Increasingly, water is becoming shorter in supply and greater in cost.
 Climate change has caused frequent, severe droughts.
 Therefore, it is critical to conserve as much water as possible.
 Water-wise gardening involves using landscaping techniques to help conserve water while maintaining a beautiful yard.
-Here is a Fact Sheet.
+Here's a Fact Sheet.

 Here are five steps to maintain a lush efficient garden that requires less water and pruning.